 4.1 Relationship between ratings, guesses, ideophones, and iconicity

 For both ideophones and prosaic words, we found that the guesses and ratings from non-speakers were strongly correlated in the same way.
 This suggests that the two measures are indeed tapping into something in common, which we suggest are form-meaning associations.
-It’s notable that these associations are found across both strata of the lexicon, highlighting that there is no

-in both ideophones and prosaic words (even if they are more common in the former), and that there are also ideophones that participants had no strong associations with–highlighting that there is no straightforward relationship between ideophones and iconicity; variable levels of iconicity can be found in both ideophones and prosaic words (see also Dingemanse et al. 2016; Brown, Black, and Horowitz 1955; Kunihira 1971).
+It’s notable that these associations are found in varying amounts across both strata of the lexicon, highlighting that there is no straightforward relationship between ideophones and iconicity; variable levels of iconicity can be found in both ideophones and prosaic words (see also Dingemanse et al. 2016; Brown, Black, and Horowitz 1955; Kunihira 1971).

-However, ideophones were consistently rated higher in iconicity than non-ideophones—even when guessed at the same accuracies.
+However, ideophones were consistently rated higher in iconicity than prosaic words—even when guessed at the same accuracies.
 We believe this is due to the majority of ideophones in the dataset being reduplicated.
-The two lowest rated ideophones–sappari and syippori–were among the few in the data that do not use a reduplicated template.
-Previous work has found a relationship between iconiticity ratings and structural markedness (Dingemanse and Thompson 2020).
+The two lowest rated ideophones–sappari ‘clean’ and guttari ‘exhausted’–were among the few in the data that do not use a reduplicated template.
+Previous work has found a relationship between iconicity ratings and structural markedness (Dingemanse and Thompson 2020).
 Ordinarily when we use words, the form of the words is not important–only their content.
-However, when iconicity is involved (and also funniness, as this paper found) the form of the words is important, and structural markedness may serve as a metacommunicative cue to signal this.
-The results from the rating task in this study suggest that structural markedness (in this case, reduplication) does indeed lead to the perception of iconicity.
-Interestingly, however, it does not seem to confer any advantage–over and above that provided by associations between form and meaning–in the guessing task.
+However, when iconicity is involved the form of the words is important, and structural markedness may serve as a metacommunicative cue to signal this.
+The results from the rating task suggest that structural markedness (in this case, reduplication) leads to the perception of iconicity.
+Interestingly, however, it does not seem to confer an advantage–over and above that provided by associations between form and meaning–in the guessing task.
 What the ratings seem to be picking up on is both form-meaning associations and structural markedness.
-If they were only picking up on structural markedness, then we would not expect the ratings to vary with the guesses in the same way for both ideophones and non-ideophones.
+If they were only picking up on structural markedness, then we would not expect the ratings to vary with the guesses in the same way for both ideophones and prosaic words.
 However, if they were only picking up on form-meaning associations (like the guesses seem to), then we would not expect ideophones to consistently receive higher iconicity ratings, even when guessed at the same accuracies.

-While ideophones and non-ideophones with high iconicity ratings were generally guessed equally well, there was an interaction effect such that ideophones with low iconicity ratings were guessed worse than non-ideophones with comparable ratings.
-Low iconicity ratings in non-ideophones generally correspond to chance guessing accuracy–reflecting a lack of associations–whereas equivalent ratings in ideophones correspond to below chance guessing accuracy–reflecting negative associations masked in the rating results by the tendency to inflate ratings for ideophones.
-The result highlights the subjective nature of form-meaning associations (Occhino et al. 2017), and suggest that by taking above-chance guessing accuracy as a measure of iconicity we are only picking up on those associations that happen to correspond–and crucially not to conflict–between (in this case) English and Japanese speakers.
+While ideophones and prosaic words with high iconicity ratings were generally guessed equally well, there was an interaction effect such that ideophones with low iconicity ratings were guessed worse than prosaic words with comparable ratings.
+Low iconicity ratings in prosaic words generally correspond to chance guessing accuracy–reflecting a lack of associations–whereas equivalent ratings in ideophones correspond to below chance guessing accuracy–reflecting negative associations masked in the rating results by the tendency to inflate ratings for ideophones.
+The result highlights the subjective nature of form-meaning associations (Occhino et al. 2017), and suggests that by taking above-chance guessing accuracy as a measure of iconicity we are only picking up on those associations that happen to correspond–and crucially not to conflict–between (in this case) English and Japanese speakers.
 This is something researchers should be aware of, because it means that decisions about whom to collect iconicity measurements from are very important.